mcconnellsoftware/mcconnellsoftware.github.io/_posts/2015-02-04-a-dark-knight.md

 ---
 layout: single
 title: "A Dark Knight"
 date: 2015-02-04 12:21:29 +0000
 tags: Links
 ---
-Sometimes puns are too obvious to even consider not using.
+_Feb 2015: Sometimes puns are too obvious to even consider not using.
 It’s not big or clever though.
-I’m not proud.
+I’m not proud._

 The events that took down Knight Capital are terrifying, not because of their exceptional nature but due to their very mundanity.